ouspg/libfuzzerfication/doc/mikkoyli-libfuzzerfication-updates-2016-07-05.md

 * Make fuzzing in container to run as non root user
 * Pauli (@WhiteEyeDoll) is currently working to get fuzzing running in Google cloud

+(ask Pauli to tell what he has been doing)

 ---

 # Documentation